-After 600 years of war with the Fhrey, the Dherg’s numbers had dwindled.
-The fall of the great fortress Drumindor caused the Dhergian Elders to call the retreat to their ancient labyrinths deep underground.
-Once again the surface would not see Dherg for hundreds of years and they became legend to the Rhune.
-The Fhrey knew better and kept a watchful eye for their return.
+After centuries of simmering war with the drow, the dwarve’s numbers had dwindled.
+The fall of the great hold of Glomrendur caused the dwarven elders to call the retreat to their ancient labyrinths deep underground.
+Once again the surface would not see dwarves for hundreds of years and they became legend.

 Some elves fell in line and became stewards of Druin rule, others retreated deep into the forests not to be heard from again.
 Some myths say that they created a magically protected realm, others say they were transported to an entirely different plane of existence.
 Historians all agree that their return was consequential to the overthrow of the drow.